thanhdatpb/thanhdatpb/README.md

 </div>

 ## <h1>Get to know me:</h1>
-Being a Back-end Developer with my favorite programming language being Java, i'm focusing on developing web projects.
+Being a Software Engineer with my favorite programming language being Java, i'm focusing on developing web projects.
 I always prioritize finding the optimal way to solve problems.
 I'm really interested in teamwork and collaboration because i can benefit from their real-world perspectives and contribute my own.
 Instead of focusing on competing with others, i would rather concentrate on improving every day.

 - 🌱 I’m currently learning at Hue University of Sciences.
 - 👯 I’m looking to collaborate on projects related to web development.